 Split testing puts your website visitors right in the heart of your decision-making process, allowing you to see which version is keeping your visitors from making a conversion.
 Choosing the correct page version with the best information and design will not only encourage higher visitor engagement but can also make for repeat customers.
 Hit Search promise qualitative and valuable feedback as a result of the split testing process.

 Last but certainly not least: the quick wins.

 A review or an analysis, regardless of services, is always required for any of our clients.
 This is the phase where we can really begin to understand the problems that lie within your current website functionality.
 We can identify where the quick wins lie, so you can witness some really positive results at the very beginning of your conversion optimisation journey.

 Even your best website pages will diminish in effectiveness over time – change is, after all, the only constant in the world of digital marketing.
 That’s why it’s important to continually review your website; making adjustments to your goals and objectives accordingly, and continued understanding of what your users want out of your website.

 There are many areas of development that will have an impact on your website’s conversion rate.
+We benchmark your average conversion rate, such as the average fashion ecommerce conversion rate for your fashion retail site and then work to improve it.
 That’s why our CRO review forms a crucial part of our conversion service; it will help us establish the level at which your site should be performing.